orthanc/bluesky-mutebot/README.md

   * [did](src/endpoints/did/index.ts) - Serves `/.well-known/did.json` to declare the deployment as an XRPC server providing a Bluesky feed generator
   * [getFeedSkeleton](src/endpoints/getFeedSkeleton/index.ts) - provides the feed skeleton required for a Bluesky feed.
 Essentially this will return a list of post urls for the `Mutebot - Following` feed for whatever user is getting their feed
 * Data sourcing Endpoints
-  * [notificationListener](src/endpoints/notificationListener/index.ts) - pools for new notifications for the `@mutebot.bsky.social` to find mute and unmute commands
+  * [notificationListener](src/endpoints/notificationListener/index.ts) - polls for new notifications for the `@mutebot.bsky.social` to find mute and unmute commands
   * [syncSubscriberFollowing](src/endpoints/syncSubscriberFollowing/index.ts) - triggered indirection by people looking at the Mutebot feed, this sources the list of people someone follows and saves them so we can provide their feed.
 At the moment this also indirectly triggers following all the persons followers

 ## Environment parameters